StaPH-B/midwest-region/in-progress/outline.md

 **Genomics:** The study of all genes in an organism i.e. its genome.

-Genomics is most common omics in public health; Most bioinformatics analyses in public health are focused on the genome.
+Genomics is most common omics in public health; Most bioinformatic analyses in public health are focused on the genome.

 **Transcriptomics:** The study of all RNA transcripts in an organism i.e. its transciptome.